hex000000/makegroupworknotsuck/practice.md

 ![Insert name here](https://github.sydney.edu.au/crli/repgrid/blob/master/images/Screen%20Shot%202019-10-20%20at%209.57.38%20am.png "Insert name here")

 4. In this example, "elements" are already supplied.
-For each set of three elements, select one which is different to the othr two and explain why to create your "constructs" .
+For each set of three elements, select one which is different to the othr two and explain why to create your "constructs".
 Add notes in the large field if you would like to.
 Click **Add construct**.

 ![Triadic elicitiation](https://github.sydney.edu.au/crli/repgrid/blob/master/images/Screen%20Shot%202019-10-20%20at%2010.00.02%20am.png "Traidic elicitation screen")